-ABOUT THE DATA:
+ABOUT THE DATA

-For the targeting analysis, we filter standard NAICS industry classifications within an industry "cluster" framework developed by the US Economic Development Administration (EDA) in conjunction with the Institute for Strategy and Competitiveness at Harvard Business School (www.clustermapping.us).
+For the targeting analysis, TIP filtered standard North American Industry Classification System (NAICS) classifications within an industry "cluster" framework developed by the US Economic Development Administration (EDA) in conjunction with the Institute for Strategy and Competitiveness at Harvard Business School (www.clustermapping.us).

-Source: TIP Strategies.
+Source: TIP Strategies, Inc.